Bashpoet/PessoaNetPackets/README.md

 > **Disclaimer:** The IP addresses used in this project (e.g., `192.168.x.x`, `10.x.x.x`) are **fictitious** and come from **reserved private IP ranges** per [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918).
 These addresses are not linked to any real devices or systems and are used **for illustrative purposes only**. ,
 >
 >
- Legal & Ethical Considerations for PessoaNetPackets
+ Legal & Ethical Considerations for PessoaNetPackets and other code in this repository

-**PessoaNetPackets** is an artistic tool designed to transform network traffic metadata into poetry using OpenAI's API.
+**PessoaNetPackets and other code in this repository** is an artistic tool designed to transform network traffic metadata into poetry using OpenAI's API.
 This document outlines the crucial legal and ethical guidelines that all users **must** adhere to.

 ## Overview